Skip to content

 BIOS

 Heartefact is a multidisciplinary organization that has been actively shaping the independent cultural scene in Serbia and the region of Western Balkans for 15 years.
 Through engaged art, activism, knowledge exchange, and various granting mechanisms, Heartefact supports artists, activists, and organizations working on important social issues.
 They focus on contemporary and engaged art through the production of theatre performances, exhibitions, and other cultural events.
-Since 2022, Heartefact has had its own stage in the center of Belgrade, Heartefact House, with a regular repertoire that explores important social topics.
+Since 2022, Heartefact has its own stage in the center of Belgrade, Heartefact House, with a regular repertoire that explores important social topics.
 Over the past 15 years, Heartefact has produced more than 50 artistic works, published numerous contemporary plays, and awarded over 100 grants, contributing to a more open, just, and tolerant society.

 www.heartefact.org/en